Expert claims reprisal for opposing virus drug Trump touted - KVIA

 Bright’s allegations were first reported by The New York Times.

 An official biography describes him as a flu and infectious-disease expert who joined the agency 10 years ago and was focused on vaccine development.
 He also held the title of HHS deputy assistant secretary for preparedness and response, reporting to Dr. Robert Kadlec.
-Bright’s new position is with the National Institutes of Health.
+HHS said Bright is now assigned to the National Institutes of Health, working on new approaches to testing.

 Associated Press writers Aamer Madhani, Deb Riechmann and Dustin Weaver contributed to this report.